1. Which milk producing species produces the maximum milk in India?

 136. The approximate space maintained between the plates by a non-absorbent rubber gasket

-137. In HTST pasteurization the un-pasteurized milk will pass thro
+137. In HTST pasteurization the un-pasteurized milk will pass through

 138. The normal pressures maintained in the HTST system are for pasteurized milk